Ditch Excel? We Don’t Buy It…

 Excel isn’t perfect.
 Juggling individual spreadsheets can be inconvenient, it’s easy for an inadvertent typo to throw off important calculations, and good luck with debugging.
 But here’s the real challenge users often face: Excel isn’t a database.
 You can wrongly structure information that then makes it nearly impossible to share with other technologies.

 This is where dogma and pragmatism collide: use the right tool for the job.
-At times working in Excel is expedient, cheap, and can solve a problem either perfectly, or at least solve it “well enough” depending on the scenario.
+Sometimes working in Excel is expedient, cheap, and can solve a problem.
 At other times, working with a platform like FileMaker and building a data-driven, lightweight app is the most sensible way to go.

 At Codence, we use Excel all the time with our clients.
 We send status reports, export data and digest it, prep budgets for import, and do a ton of charting – all in Excel.
 Some problems our clients face are rightly solved with Excel and we’re big believers in straightforward common sense.